peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

 * <code>[RoundToExponent(PeterO.Numbers.EInteger, PeterO.Numbers.EContext)](#RoundToExponent_PeterO_Numbers_EInteger_PeterO_Numbers_EContext)</code> - Returns a binary float with the same value as this object but rounded to a new exponent if necessary.
 * <code>[RoundToExponent(int, PeterO.Numbers.EContext)](#RoundToExponent_int_PeterO_Numbers_EContext)</code> - Returns a binary float with the same value as this object but rounded to a new exponent if necessary.
 * <code>[RoundToIntegerExact(PeterO.Numbers.EContext)](#RoundToIntegerExact_PeterO_Numbers_EContext)</code> - Returns a binary float with the same value as this object but rounded to an integer, and signals an inexact flag if the result would be inexact.
-* <code>[RoundToIntegerNoRoundedFlag(PeterO.Numbers.EContext)](#RoundToIntegerNoRoundedFlag_PeterO_Numbers_EContext)</code> - Returns a binary float with the same value as this object but rounded to an integer, without adding theFlagInexactorFlagRoundedflags.
+* <code>[RoundToIntegerNoRoundedFlag(PeterO.Numbers.EContext)](#RoundToIntegerNoRoundedFlag_PeterO_Numbers_EContext)</code> - Returns a binary float with the same value as this object but rounded to an integer, without adding theFlagInexact orFlagRounded flags.
 * <code>[RoundToIntegralExact(PeterO.Numbers.EContext)](#RoundToIntegralExact_PeterO_Numbers_EContext)</code> - Returns a binary float with the same value as this object but rounded to an integer, and signals an inexact flag if the result would be inexact.
-* <code>[RoundToIntegralNoRoundedFlag(PeterO.Numbers.EContext)](#RoundToIntegralNoRoundedFlag_PeterO_Numbers_EContext)</code> - Returns a binary float with the same value as this object but rounded to an integer, without adding theFlagInexactorFlagRoundedflags.
+* <code>[RoundToIntegralNoRoundedFlag(PeterO.Numbers.EContext)](#RoundToIntegralNoRoundedFlag_PeterO_Numbers_EContext)</code> - Returns a binary float with the same value as this object but rounded to an integer, without adding theFlagInexact orFlagRounded flags.
 * <code>[RoundToPrecision(PeterO.Numbers.EContext)](#RoundToPrecision_PeterO_Numbers_EContext)</code> - Rounds this object's value to a given precision, using the given rounding mode and range of exponent.
 * <code>[ScaleByPowerOfTwo(PeterO.Numbers.EInteger)](#ScaleByPowerOfTwo_PeterO_Numbers_EInteger)</code> - Returns a number similar to this number but with the scale adjusted.
 * <code>[ScaleByPowerOfTwo(PeterO.Numbers.EInteger, PeterO.Numbers.EContext)](#ScaleByPowerOfTwo_PeterO_Numbers_EInteger_PeterO_Numbers_EContext)</code> - Returns a number similar to this number but with its scale adjusted.